digao-dalpiaz/DzListHeader/readme.md

 ## Installing

-Open the ListHeaderPackage in Delphi, then Build and Install.
+1. Open **ListHeaderPackage** in Delphi.
+2. Ensure **Win32** Platform and **Release** config are selected.
+3. Then **Build** and **Install**.
+4. If you want to use Win64 platform, select this platform and Build again.

-> Add sub-path "Lib" to the Library paths at Tools\Options.
+5. Add sub-path Win32\Release to the Library paths at Tools\Options using 32-bit option, and if you have compiled to 64 bit platform, add sub-path Win64\Release using 64-bit option.

 Supports Delphi XE2..Delphi 10.3 Rio